serbanghita/REST/README.md

 ### URI Template

 A compact sequence of characters for describing a range of Uniform Resource Identifiers through variable expansion, see [RFC 6570].
+URI Templates provide a mechanism for abstracting a space of resource identifiers such that the variable parts can be easily identified and described.

 ### Verbs